edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     Enum(EnumValue), // Holds a str
 ```

-Variants needing edgedb-protocol to construct:
+Variants holding types from the edgedb-protocol:

 ```rust
     Datetime(Datetime),